 Lie within a home environment where quality and diversity are promoted

-The adults for whom the provision caters are functioning largely at a level that is significantly below their chronological age.
-This means they need help with all activities, and support in making even the smallest choice or decision.
+Residents at Millfield House are functioning largely at a level that is significantly below their chronological age, so they need help with all activities, and support in making choices.
 Experienced staff recognise the balance that has to be achieved between encouraging young adults to take part in an activity, and allowing them to opt out if this is what they wish to do.
 Residents at Millfield House are also encouraged to participate in activities such as gardening and horticulture, volunteering in the community, and undertaking work experience where they are able to do so, as well as developing their independent living skills such as money-management, laundry, cooking and nutrition, accessing the community to encourage increased independence, and enhanced self-confidence.

 Meet the Team

 Principal – Sandra Talbott